conan-io/docs/reference/conanfile/methods.rst

 ---------------------
 It is possible to install system-wide packages from conan.
 Just add a ``system_requirements()`` method to your conanfile and specify what you need there.

-If you want to perform some operation depending on the Operating System or Architecture of the running machine, you should use the ``self.settings.os_build`` and ``self.settings.arch_build`` settings.

 For a special use case you can use also ``conans.tools.os_info`` object to detect the operating system, version and distribution (linux):